carlaberg/react-testing/README.md

 # Setup for testing react components

 The purpose of this repo is to explore how to test React components with Jest, Enzyme and Cypress.
+It contains practical examples of how implement testing for different types of React components.
+For a theoretical review of the concepts implemented in this repo see the [Sould testing paper](https://paper.dropbox.com/doc/Sould-testing--AopENdEfoms2dKe4r3ZGiWvzAg-C4KhQCCvwV0Yi8yff5yKX)

 ## Installation
 Run `npm install` in the root directory.